vincecampanale/blog/_drafts/2017-06-22-const-or-let.markdown

 ...there was a keyword for variable instantiation named `var`.

 If you remember your first day of learning Javascript, it probably involved `var`.
 This little keyword, short for `variety` (joke), took us a long way.
-In fact, every web site and application that used Javascript between it's inception in 1995 and the release of ECMAScript 2015 (ES6) used `var` for every variable.
+In fact, every web site and application that used Javascript between it's inception in 1995 and the release of ECMAScript 2015 (ES6) used `var` and only `var` to create variables.

 The `var` keyword is no longer relevant, but in order to truly understand our present, we must understand our past.